 We talked to him about his team’s story.

-Barefoot Proximity specializes in helping Consumer Package Goods and lifestyle brands build strong bonds with consumers as they pursue happiness in their everyday lives and their personal quests.
+Barefoot Proximity specializes in helping Consumer Package Goods and lifestyle brands build strong bonds with consumers.
 We offer tailored creative solutions and multi-platform expertise to drive brand vision.

 How did you manage work before you started using Hive?